gildesmarais/website/_posts/2020-09-11-how-i-work-part-2-the-command-line.md

 ### Miscellaneous

-The following tools belong in my toolbox, too.
+The following tools are also in my toolbox.
 I file them under Miscellaneous as the amount would not justify categories on their own in this post.
 That does not mean that I use them less... most of them are invaluable.

 These are helpful when dealing with (not only) remote systems: